jjsahalf/webgazer-test/readme.md

+## Install homebrew if you haven't

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+or go to homebrew homepage to learn more.

+## Install openssl if you haven't

+brew install openssl

+## Install a simple http server if you haven't

+brew install http-server

+or

+follow the readme file in this repo to install a simple web server. https://github.com/http-party/http-server

+## Create a certificate for http TLS session

+openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem

 ## Run a simple HTTPs server to host this static page

-Follow the readme file in this repo to install a simple web server. https://github.com/http-party/http-server

-Then just run it:
+Run the command below in the terminal under the path of your static web page.
 ```
 http-server -S -C cert.pem
 ```